jiaxin-yuan/semantic_status_annotation/README.md

 ```

 ### parameters
-- pattern: The way to extract business objects and statuses, either "hard" or "llm"'
+- pattern: The way to extract business objects and statuses, either "hard" or "llm"
 - lm_model: The huggingface language model to use (e.g. "meta-llama/Meta-Llama-3-8B")
 - data_name: The dataset to use (e.g. "production")

-For instance,
+For instance:
 ```bash
 python main.py hard meta-llama/Meta-Llama-3-8B production
 ```